 - Clearly labeled vegan (or vegetarian).

-Recall that the RDA is 2 mcg, I’ll use mcg exclusively from here on to make it easier.
+Recall that the RDA is 2 mcg (way less than a serving of most supplements), I’ll use mcg exclusively from here on to make it easier.

 B12 in serving: 1,000 mcg